Welcome to ADPH's Influenza Surveillance website. ADPH is monitoring the strains circulating and where disease activity is reported.

 Influenza in Alabama

-Influenza-Like Illness (ILI)
+Influenza-Like Illness (ILI) Data

-As part of the Centers for Disease Control and Prevention's U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet), Alabama has recruited 84 healthcare providers to report the number of patients with ILI by age group and the total number of patients seen for the week.
+As part of the Centers for Disease Control and Prevention's U.S. Outpatient Influenza-Like Illness Surveillance Network (ILINet), ADPH has recruited 84 healthcare providers to report the number of patients with ILI by age group and the total number of patients seen for the week.
 These providers are located in every public health area and almost every county.
 ILI is defined as fever that is greater than or equal to 100 degrees Fahrenheit (37.8 degrees Celsius) AND cough and/or sore throat.
 There is no requirement for a positive influenza test (in the absence of a known cause other than influenza) when determining the number of patients with ILI.

-Information for Health Professionals
+Additional Information for Health Professionals